Jenny-jw/mern-blog/README.md

 - Implement a subscription system (requires a custom domain).
 - Add support for multiple languages.
 - A better mode-switching management (create CSS for three modes).
+- Replace 'createAt' in post schema with "timestamps: true" and copy the value of 'createAt' to 'createdAt'

 ## Quickstart